 - from Espino (82 km from Pasto) with the Cementerio (cemetery) path.

-If you’d like to camp in the area: there’s no camping at the lake, but wild camping is allowed.
+Camping in the area: there’s no camping at the lake, but wild camping is allowed.
 Make sure you have enough warm clothes and reliable tent and sleeping bag.
 The average temperature by day is 8 degrees celsius and it can drop even lower at night.

 Also, remember that the lake is at high altitude, so prepare yourself with acclimatisation and coca leaves / tea if necessary.
 A few years ago the trail was closed as irresponsible tourists damaged this fragile ecosystem.
 Please take extra precaution to leave no trace and keep on the hiking path.
 Go green, go to the Green Lake!